Powerlearnproject/se-day1-assignment-Agatha-3/README.md

 -Creates blueprint for the project
 -Delivers the software to the client after completion and regurarly checks its performance Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+Debugging IDE enables a step through the code, line by line, as it runs and inspect code behavior.
+IDEs also integrate several debugging tools that highlight bugs caused by human error in real time, even as the developer is typing.
+An IDE compiles or converts the code into a simplified language that the operating system can understand. - Some programming languages implement just-in-time compiling, in which the IDE converts human-readable code into machine code from within the application.
+Programming languages have rules for how statements must be structured.
+Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+Time Constraints - Software engineering is a demanding and time-intensive field, often requiring engineers to work under high pressure to meet tight deadlines.
+ Solution: adopt agile methodologies, such as Scrum, to streamline workflows by dividing large projects into manageable sprints
+Software Accessibility and Usability - Overly complex software can frustrate or confuse users.
+Solution: Use scalable architecture, Emphasize reliability.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance. components.
+ Integration tests - verify that different modules or services used by your application work well together.
+ - help to ensure data flows smoothly between modules and interfaces work as expected.
+ System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
+ -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
+Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. - it ensures that each unit performs its intended function correctly, isolated from other components.

 #Part 2: Introduction to AI and Prompt Engineering